Chat2Workflow: A Benchmark for Generating Executable Visual Workflows with Natural Language: Related work

 \subsection{Workflow and Language Agent Planning}

-Serving as an intermediate state, workflow provides a way to bridge the gap between task goals and the specific executable steps.
-On the one hand, by breaking down the task into several executable atomic steps and organizing them into execution plans based on formal logical relationships~\cite{workflow-nets,bpmn}, the workflow achieves complete transparency of the reasoning path, effectively enhancing the interpretability and reliability of the results.
-On the other hand, the introduction of prior organizational structures makes it possible to construct the logic of complex tasks using established patterns~\cite{workflow-patterns,marked-DG} and robotic process automation~\cite{ivanvcic2019robotic,hofmann2020robotic}.
-Early workflow relied on meticulous manual design to avoid the hallucinations.
-However, hand-crafted workflows are time-consuming and labor-intensive.
-Therefore, many studies have shifted their focus to using LLM for automated workflow generation~\cite{shen2023hugginggpt,zeng2023flowmind}, including iterative synthesis~\cite{aflow,autoflow} and knowledge-augmented planning frameworks~\cite{ye2023proagent,knowagent,wornow2024automating,huang2024promptrpa}.
-More related work can be found in Appendix \ref{app:related}.
+As an intermediate state, workflows bridge the gap between high-level goals and executable steps.
+By decomposing task into several executable atomic steps and organizing them into execution plans based on formal logical relationships~\cite{workflow-nets,bpmn}, the workflow achieves complete transparency of the reasoning path, effectively enhancing the interpretability and reliability of the results.
+Additionally, prior structural constraints facilitate complex task logic via established patterns~\cite{workflow-patterns,marked-DG} and robotic process automation~\cite{ivanvcic2019robotic,hofmann2020robotic}.
+Although early workflows relied on labor-intensive manual design to avoid hallucinations, recent research has shifted towards automated generation using LLMs~\cite{shen2023hugginggpt,zeng2023flowmind}.
+This includes iterative synthesis~\cite{aflow,autoflow} and knowledge-augmented planning frameworks~\cite{ye2023proagent,knowagent,wornow2024automating,huang2024promptrpa}.
+Appendix \ref{app:related} provides more related work.